werderame/optimizing_inventory_management/readme.md

 In growing startups dealing with perishable goods, operational precision is not a nice-to-have—it’s a necessity.
 This project tells the story of a fictional meal kit business navigating the real-world challenge of scaling its operations while maintaining efficiency.
 Through simulation and optimization, we evaluate the cost of minor process deviations and explore the potential for smarter models that not only cut waste but also create new opportunities for impact and customer engagement.

-Three allocation models—imperfect FEFO, perfect FEFO, and optimization-based—are compared to reveal the operational and strategic consequences of inventory behavior.
+Three **allocation models**—imperfect FEFO, perfect FEFO, and optimization-based—are compared to reveal the operational and strategic **consequences** of inventory behavior.
 The results demonstrate that even small inefficiencies in stock handling (like a 3% deviation from FEFO) compound into significant production losses and organizational stress.
 More than a technical modeling exercise, this is a strategic narrative about how data and operations intertwine to shape product quality, team workload, and business opportunity.

 ## Introduction

 The project simulates end-to-end inventory operations for a meal kit company.
-Starting from scraped HelloFresh recipes, it builds a synthetic production and inventory pipeline with a focus on modeling how shelf life, expiration dates, and allocation rules affect waste and fulfillment.
+Starting from scraped HelloFresh recipes publicly available, it builds a synthetic production and inventory pipeline with a focus on modeling how shelf life, expiration dates, and allocation rules affect waste and fulfillment.

 The story centers on a critical insight: **imperfect adherence to FEFO is not just a technical glitch—it’s a strategic vulnerability**.
 The project models three approaches: